sclarkHOU/Capstone/README.md

 ## Business Overview
 The organic grocery market is experiencing rapid growth, driven by increasing consumer awareness of health and sustainability.
 Today the global Organic food market is worth $176 billion and is estimated to grow at a CAGR of 12.1%, earning revenue of around $553 billion by the end of 2033.

-With the demand for organic products and online shopping on the rise, GreenGrocer wants to strategically position itself to tap into this expanding market by introducing an Organic Grocery Delivery Service.GreenGrocer wants to continue to elevate the customer experience, I have been tasked with finding key factors for predicting customer reorders to optimize marketing strategies and identify frequently purchased items for improved product recommendations and cross-selling opportunities for GreenGrocer.
+With the demand for organic products and online shopping on the rise, GreenGrocer wants to strategically position itself to tap into this expanding market by introducing an Organic Grocery Delivery Service.
+GreenGrocer wants to continue to elevate the customer experience, I have been tasked with finding key factors for predicting customer reorders to optimize marketing strategies and identify frequently purchased items for improved product recommendations and cross-selling opportunities for GreenGrocer.

 ## Data Overview
 The dataset comes from 3 million grocery orders from more than 200,000 Instacart users.
 The data was filtered down to only focus on Organic Products.
 The dataset includes information on the following: